EpixIsBad/spotify-mp3-fixer/README.md

 **This was made with the help of AI (claude), mainly for the UI/Electron portion, some code tune up, FFmpeg, and any busy work like this README, Directions, Comments, etc.**

+*This is also my first public project so if theres something related to the program or this github that could be better let me know!!!!*

 ![Screenshot](screenshot.png)

 ## The Problem